 On the north side of the haven, about 215m northwest of the mouth of the streams, dark nodules from the base of the cliff contain fossils of the goniatite, Reticuloceras circumplicatile, and the marine bivalve, Dunbarella sp.
 However, these are rare and often obscured by sand or fallen rocks.

 The most common fossils are found on the south side of the haven.
 These are found about 90m sou’-sou’-west of the mouth of the streams, in the base of some of the sandstones and siltstones, which dip 20 to 35o.
 Crushed goniatites, such as Homoceras cf. subglonosum, can sometimes be seen.

-The rocks here are part of the Crackington Measures (Upper Carboniferous ~310 mya).
+The rocks here are part of the Crackington Formation (Upper Carboniferous ~310 mya).
 On the north side of the bay, the rocks mostly consist of black shale, with 45cm thick sandstones being present at the base and at the top of the 91m-high cliffs.
-Northerly dipping, low-angel faults have caused the shale to become sheared in places, with evidence of a strong movement.
+Northerly dipping, low-angle faults have caused the shale to become sheared in places, with evidence of a strong movement.
 Drag-folds (which occur in conjunction with faults, where the rock has bent to the point just before it breaks) and slickensides (which are smoothly polished surfaces caused by friction between rocks, as the two sides of a fault move against each other) are both visible in the first few hundred metres from the extreme east of the haven.

 On the south side of the haven, beds of sandstone, siltstone and shale dip 20 to 35o northwards.
 These contain sole markings (which are created when sand and/or silt fill a depression left on the surface of a shale or layer of mud, often caused in turbulent currents), indicating that they have been overturned.